Resident-centred care with collaborative roles Resident Everyone working together

 MBA, MPM, BSocSci, CPM

-Matt is a Certified Practice Manager with experience in general practice, business and management.
-He is the director of Silky Oaks Medical Practice and has been involved in a range of other practices, including Allied Health and a GPRC.
+Matt is a Certified Practice Manager with extensive experience in general practice, business, and management.
+He is the Director of Silky Oaks Medical Practice and has been involved in a range of other practices, including Allied Health and a GPRC.
 Before his time in primary care, Matt worked in international development and community services.
 He is also the founder of MyDocPay, a healthcare fintech improving patient access and funding.
-Matt serves as an AGPAL co-surveyor.
-And he has advised on national primary care reform advisory groups and currently serves on AAPM’s Digital Health Community of Practice Working Group, bringing a practical, systems-focused approach to sustainable practice management.
+Matt serves as an AGPAL co-surveyor, is on the National Board of AAPM and contributes to national primary care reform advisory groups, including AAPM’s Digital Health Community of Practice, where he brings a practical, systems-focused approach to sustainable practice management.

 FAQs